Blog

 Claude Code wrote most of the code.
 That's true and I'm not going to pretend otherwise.
 But I understood what it was writing.
 I caught its mistakes.
 I fixed things directly when it got it wrong.
 I made every design and architectural decision.
 I wrote the Figma design it was building from.

-The honest version of this isn't "AI built my portfolio."
-It's "I built my portfolio, and AI handled the parts that would have taken me ten times longer to write from scratch."
+The main takeaway of this isn't "AI built my portfolio."
+It's "I built my portfolio, and AI handled the parts that would have taken me ten times longer."
+It's just another tool.
+No need to be scared of it.

 Claude handled the parts I was slow at.
 I handled the parts Claude couldn't feel.